 - 6 cloves garlic, minced

-- 6 - 7 cups water or broth – Amount depends on how soupy you like your soup.
+- 6 – 7 cups water - or vegetable broth – Amount depends on how soupy you like your soup.

 - 2 teaspoons dried parsley